 Having regard to the above, as a person authorised to assess fee waiver requests for and on behalf of the ACCC, I wish to advise that the application fee to be paid by APESMA has been waived in whole.
-No application fee will apply with respect to the application for authorisation to be lodged by APESMA.
+As such, no application fee will apply with respect to the proposed application for revocation and substitution of a new authorisation by APESMA.

 This decision will remain in force for a period of three months.
-The three month period will expire on 24 December 2013.
+The three month period will expire on 26 May 2019.